zimula/Data-Security/README.md

     The server uses the key to decrypt the data (revise osi).

 ## Day 3: Hashing
-4. Hashing algorithms: they differ in the complexity of hashes they produce.
+- Hashing algorithms: they differ in the complexity of hashes they produce.
-    i. md5
-    ...
-    viii. bcrypt

-4.1.
-Collision: String resulting in similar hashes.
+- Collision: String resulting in similar hashes.
 Probability is low with existing algorithms.
-4.2.
-Assignment to check if a password is on the rokyu.text.

-### Steps in solving the exercises.
+### 4.2.
+Assignment: Steps in solving the exercises.
     - get rockyou.txt
     - create an app
     - add a database
     - create a user table (user_id, user_name_, user_password as blob (bcrypt hash), )
     - on passwrord creation compare with rockyou.txt.
     - use singleton pattern to deal with the text file.
     - add modules to gitignore
-#### So far, a basic application that registers user information as dictionaries inside a list.
-#### Schema complet.
+#### 4.2.1.
+Schema and db complete.
+    - Has the following attributes: id, name, mail, hashed password
+    - db connector/ initializer and crud are in db.py
-#### singleton pattern and relevance to the assignment
+#### 4.2.2. singleton pattern and relevance to the assignment
+    - Allows to create just one instanc of a class.
+    - Global point of access for resource (rockyou.txt in our case).
+    - Make sure there's only one instance of a class throughout the entire lifetime of a program.
     i.
-Allows to create just one instanc of a class. ii.
+Types
+        - module: Data is shared among all the modules.
+        - classic: Create instance only if none are created so far.
+        - borg: Allows state sharing for different instance. ii.
+Real life use cases
+        - managing database connections.
+        - Logging
+        - File manager
+        - rockyou.txt: use it as the criterion for password.